 Yes.
 It is part of the membership application.
+Even with a multi-year membership, your background screen will be conducted annually.

-4. I have a background check done through my Job, club, or Governing Body every year.
+4. I have a background check done through my job, club, or Governing Body every year.
 Can you use that information?